uga-libraries/web-aip/README.md

 and save it to your local copy of this repository.
 This defines a place for script output to be saved and includes your Archive-It login credentials.

+This script must be run in Linux, due to Windows commonly having unzip errors with gzip.

 ## Script Arguments

 Run the script in the command line: `python warc_download.py date_start date_end`